 Designed as a village within a village, Vedema Resort offers one and two-bedroom suites and three-bedroom villas interspersed with gardens, restaurants, a pool, a jacuzzi, and a spa.
 Located within the traditional village of Megalochori, the resort is built around a 400-year old winery and a 100-year old mansion, all restored and expanded in classic Cycladic style.
 Its fine dining restaurant Alati is one of the best on the island, and its spa offers fantastic Greek and Asian-inspired treatments.
 Just meters from the main square, the resort is near a gorgeous church and bell tower, and plenty of local-style dining.
 Perks include free transportation to Fira and Perivolos Beach.

 Vedema Resort – Location

-- Handy To: Megalochori church (1-minute walk), dining (several restaurant within a 1-minute walk), Hatzidakis Winery (the vineyard is immediately next to the hotel, though it’s a 38-minute walk or 10-minute drive to get to their tasting room).
+• Handy to: Megalochori church, dining (several restaurant within a 1-minute walk), Hatzidakis Winery (the vineyard is immediately next to the hotel, though it’s a 10-minute drive to their tasting room).